xbo729/csharp-sdk/README.md

 Clients can connect to any MCP server, not just ones created using this library.
 The protocol is designed to be server-agnostic, so you can use this library to connect to any compliant server.

-Tools can be exposed easily as `AIFunction` instances so that they are immediately usable with `IChatClient`s.
+Tools can be easily exposed for immediate use by `IChatClient`s, because `McpClientTool` inherits from `AIFunction`.

 ```csharp
 // Get available functions.